 The Faculties of Humanities and Theology have decided to adopt a digital tool for individual study plans.
-The study plan is to be printed and signed once a year by the doctoral student, principal supervisor, head of department and pro dean.
+Annually, the study plan is to be printed and signed by the doctoral student, principal supervisor, head of department and pro dean.
 Please see instructions appended to the tool.